walshbr/walshbr.github.io/_posts/2023-07-17-a-workflow-for-remote-music-recording.md

 ## Pt.
 2: Recording

 All of the above is just setup done by the person leading a particular arrangement.
 At this point, you should have a blueprint for your arrangement and a series of individual tracks for each instrument.
-The next step involves each collaborator recording their own part, layering these live recordings together to make a final project.
+The next phase involves each collaborator recording their own part, layering these live recordings together to make a final project.

 1. Get the project

     Each person should have access to your shared folder with the arrangement materials.
 Each collaborator imports the project tracks into their own DAW so that they have the same template to work from.
-Because we will start mixing live audio recordings with the individual MIDI isntruments, the process of importing them will be slightly different.
+Because we will start mixing live audio recordings with the individual MIDI instruments, the process of importing them will be slightly different.
 See the resources below for more information.
-At the end of this step they should have individual tracks for each instrument as well as a metronome track.
+At the end of this step, they should have individual tracks for each instrument as well as a metronome track.

     Resources:
     * [Importing audio tracks in Logic](https://support.apple.com/guide/logicpro/add-and-delete-audio-files-lgcp1bb0ad7d/mac#:~:text=In%20Logic%20Pro%2C%20select%20an,Audio%20button%20in%20the%20toolbar.)